Hofstra College of

 HCLAS students have a variety of resources available to them, including research centers, internships and experiential learning opportunities, and grants and scholarships.

-HCLAS Graduates Receive Research Awards
+HCLAS Juniors Receive Research Awards

 No matter your academic interest, you will find outstanding faculty and engaged peers in every HCLAS program: our curricula, in all four schools, are designed to help students learn to analyze the arguments of others – whether those arguments are verbal, scientific, musical, theatrical, or visual – and, ultimately, to construct their own arguments, making their own contributions to education, the arts, humanities, social sciences, or natural sciences and mathematics.